mythology-and-legends-in-warfare

 Castle Building and Fortifications

 The Teutonic Knights were master builders.
-They constructed over one hundred castles across Prussia and Livonia, employing advanced Gothic brick architecture.
+They constructed over one hundred castles across Prussia and Livonia, employing advanced Gothic brick architecture because of the scarcity of natural stone in the North European Plain.
 Marienburg Castle, completed in the early 15th century, was one of the largest brick fortresses in Europe and served as the administrative and ceremonial heart of the order.
-Other notable strongholds include Ragnit (Neman), Klaipėda (Memel), and the Warsaw Castle (though later).
+Other notable strongholds include Ragnit (Neman), Klaipėda (Memel), and the partially preserved castles in Toruń and Malbork.
+These castles were not merely defensive.
+They housed refectories, dormitories, chapels, granaries, and armories, acting as centers of governance, economic control, and religious life.
+The order also built fortified churches, watchtowers, and toll stations along trade routes, creating a sophisticated infrastructure that projected power and facilitated regional commerce.
+The architectural style of the order—brick Gothic—spread across the Baltic and influenced building traditions in Poland, Lithuania, and the Baltic states for centuries.

 Military Campaigns and Key Battles

 However, tensions grew with Poland and Lithuania.
-The marriage of the Polish Queen Jadwiga to Grand Duke Jogaila of Lithuania in 1385 created a powerful dynastic union that directly challenged the order's existence.
-The climax came in 1410 at the Battle of Grunwald (Tannenberg).
-The combined Polish-Lithuanian army, led by King Władysław II Jagiełło, crushed the Teutonic Knights, killing the Grand Master Ulrich von Jungingen and most of the order's elite leadership.
-This defeat marked the beginning of the order's decline.
+The marriage of the Polish Queen Jadwiga to Grand Duke Jogaila of Lithuania in 1385 created a powerful dynastic union, the Polish-Lithuanian union, which directly challenged the order’s existence.
+The order responded by invading Poland in 1409, triggering the Polish-Lithuanian-Teutonic War.
+The climax came on July 15, 1410, at the Battle of Grunwald (known as Tannenberg in German).
+The combined Polish-Lithuanian army, led by King Władysław II Jagiełło, crushed the Teutonic Knights, killing the Grand Master Ulrich von Jungingen and most of the order’s elite leadership.
+This defeat marked the irreversible beginning of the order’s decline.

 Economic and Social Structure